Proof of ID and address document checklist

 - Be written in English or accompanied by an English translation (by an Official Sworn Translator)

 - Be a document that has been sent via post and not an online statement/ document

 Check whether your documents will need to be notarised or certified

 UK and EU residents

-Both the proof of ID and proof of residential address documents must be certified and be accompanied by the relevant official stamp and signature from the certified person.
+Both the proof of ID and proof of residential address documents must be certified in your country of residence and be accompanied by the relevant official stamp and signature from the certified person.

 Non-UK and Non-EU residents

-If you live outside both the UK and EU, your proof of ID and proof of residential address documents must be notarised by a Public Notary and accompanied by the relevant official stamp and signature from the notarised person.
+If you live outside both the UK and EU, your proof of ID and proof of residential address documents must be notarised by a Public Notary in your country of residence and accompanied by the relevant official stamp and signature from the notarised person.

 Who can certify documents?